ElementLi/fullstack-kit/Nginx & Let's Encrypt on Ubuntu.md

 Add the following lines:

 ```
-30 2 * * 1 /opt/letsencrypt/letsencrypt-auto renew >> /var/log/le-renew.log
+30 2 * * 1 /opt/certbot/certbot-auto renew >> /var/log/le-renew.log
 35 2 * * 1 /etc/init.d/nginx reload

 ```

 Save and exit.
-This will create a new cron job that will execute the `letsencrypt-auto renew` command every Monday at 2:30 am, and reload Nginx at 2:35am (so the renewed certificate will be used).
+This will create a new cron job that will execute the `certbot-auto renew` command every Monday at 2:30 am, and reload Nginx at 2:35am (so the renewed certificate will be used).
 The output produced by the command will be piped to a log file located at `/var/log/le-renewal.log`.

 <span class="note">For more information on how to create and schedule cron jobs, you can check our [How to Use Cron to Automate Tasks in a VPS](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps) guide.
 </span>

 ## Step 5 — Updating the Let’s Encrypt Client (optional)

-Whenever new updates are available for the client, you can update your local copy by running a `git pull` from inside the Let’s Encrypt directory:
+Whenever new updates are available for the client, you can update your local copy by running a `git pull` from inside the Certbot directory:

 ```
-cd /opt/letsencrypt
+cd /opt/certbot
 sudo git pull

 ```